AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 Remote mounting using SMB
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-By far, remote mounting of files is the easiest method.
+By far, remote mounting of files is the easiest method to transfer files.
 If you are not on the Aalto networks (wired, ``eduroam``, or ``aalto`` with Aalto-managed laptop), connect to the :doc:`Aalto VPN
 </aalto/remoteaccess>` first.
 Note that